6 Ways to Turn a Drive-In Theater Into Your (Cheap) Ticket to Summer Fun

 Alternatively, you can recharge your car battery by turning on your car every half hour or so and letting it run for a few minutes.

 Bugs are an annoying part of life in the summertime.

-You’ll be outside for a few hours — whether you’re allowed to sit outside on your lawn chairs or even if it’s just with the windows rolled down — so pack that bug spray so you don’t feel like you’re actually in the jungle while watching “Jumanji: Welcome to the Jungle.”
+You’ll be outside for a few hours — whether you’re sitting outside on your lawn chairs or just in your car with the windows rolled down — so pack that bug spray to send the pests packing.

-Some drive-ins have had to close concession stands due to social distancing restrictions — and relaxed their rules on outside food.
+Many drive-ins do not allow outside food.
 Call before you go to ask if you can bring your own snacks.

 5. Wear Comfy Clothes

 Here’s another drive-in advantage: Nobody will judge what you’re wearing.